 Licensure & Certification Requirements

-Only those who have completed the above requirements can receive an aircraft mechanic license from the Federal Aviation Administration.
+Only those who have completed the above requirements can receive an aircraft mechanic certification from the Federal Aviation Administration.

 Civilians looking to fulfill the hands-on training requirement may work at an aviation maintenance facility such as an airport.
 Military personnel may also qualify by participating in the Joint Service Aviation Maintenance Technician Certification Council training program.